Quasi-steady uptake and bacterial community assembly in a mathematical model of soil-phosphorus mobility: Results

 Details of the positivity of the $E_3$ state can be found in \ref{app:gamgp}.
 It is interesting to note that if $\nu_C=0$, i.e., there is no carbon boost to the microbial species from plant exudate, then positivity of $E_3$ fails and the three species can no longer coexist.
 This is consistent with the competitive exclusion principle \citep{Hardin1960,Grover1997} which states that when species directly compete for limiting nutrients, one will eventually emerge dominant at the expense of extinction for the others.
 Also of note is that if $\omega_C=0$ then there is no plant benefit to the microbes and the triple-existence state vanishes where $E_3$ becomes a plant-extinct state similar to $E_1$, but dependent on $\gamma_G$.
 If $\omega_C\to\infty$, i.e., the carbon is nutrient-limiting then $\gs{1}-\gs{2}<0$ and the triple-existence state is infeasible.

-We showcase the rich behaviour of the reduced model in Figure \ref{fig:dynamics} where we numerically solve \eqref{eqn:simple_mod} using {\tt ode45} in MATLAB arbitrarily taking $\omega_C=\omega_O=\nu_O=\lambda_O=\lambda_G=1$, $\delta=10$, $\gamma_O=\nu_C=2$, and $\betaNO=0.6$ while varying $\Gamma_I$, $\gamma_G$, and $\delta$.
+We showcase the rich behaviour of the reduced model in Figure \ref{fig:dynamics} where we numerically solve \eqref{eqn:simple_mod} using {\tt ode45} in MATLAB arbitrarily taking $\omega_C=\omega_O=\nu_O=\lambda_O=\lambda_G=1$, $\gamma_O=\nu_C=2$, and $\betaNO=0.6$ while varying $\Gamma_I$, $\gamma_G$, and $\delta$.
 We plot only $g$, $m_c$, and $m_o$ for simplicity noting that $s$ and $n$ mimic the behaviour of the other three, i.e., they either always reach a non-zero steady state given by \eqref{eqn:sstates} or oscillate if $g$, $m_c$, and $m_o$ oscillate.
-We note that the dynamics are presented in non-dimensional time due to the scaling \eqref{eqn:t0}.
-Following \cite{Richardson2011} bacterial phosphorus turnover occurs every 40-100 days while soil adsorption activity can vary significantly with $k_A=0.1$ d\unit{-1} reported by \cite{Barber1995} while $k_A=48$ d\unit{-1} has been reported from \cite{Santos2011}.
-These values mean that a non-dimensional time $\bar{t}=1$ following the scaling \eqref{eqn:t0} can correspond to a physical time range of $0.91$ to $31$ days.

 Figure \ref{fig:dynamics} (a), (c), (e), and (g) show the transition through each of the steady states defined by \eqref{eqn:sstates} as $\gamma_G$ and $\Gamma_I$ are varied.
 Particularly, when $\Gamma_I\ll1$ as in Figure \ref{fig:dynamics} (a) then only the oligotrophs have a non-extinct steady state population.
 When $\Gamma_I=1>\betaNO$ in Figure \ref{fig:dynamics} (c) the the copiotroph-oligotroph coexistence is the steady state as could be predicted because $\gamma_G<1$ making the carbon state unfeasible.
 The copiotroph-oligotroph state becomes extinct in favour of the plant-oligotroph state in Figure \ref{fig:dynamics} (e) when $\gamma_G=4>1$.
 For the fixed parameters in Figure \ref{fig:dynamics}, $\Gamma_I^+=0.38<1$ as defined by \eqref{eqn:GamI+def}.
 When $\Gamma_I=1$ then $\Gamma_I>\Gamma_I^+$ and $\gamma_G^-=0.36$ and $\gamma_G^+=2.24$ as defined by \eqref{eqn:pqdef}.
 The triple coexistence state only exists if $1<\gamma_G<2.24<4$ and therefore we could expect that as $\gamma_G$ is reduced below $\gamma_G^+$ that the triple coexistence state will emerge as the equilibrium at the expense of the plant-oligotroph state.
 This is indeed the case in Figure \ref{fig:dynamics} (g).